-The Master District has the right to issue obligations other than the Bonds, including unlimited tax bonds for the purpose of financing internal water, wastewater, and storm drainage facilities within its boundaries, tax anticipation notes and bond anticipation notes, and to borrow for any valid corporate purpose.
-As a Participant, the voters of the Master District have authorized the issuance of \$39,340,000 principal amount of unlimited tax bonds for water, sewer and drainage purposes, \$3,995,000 principal amount of unlimited tax bonds for park and recreational facilities, and \$44,400,000 principal amount of unlimited tax bonds for road improvements, all of which remains authorized but unissued.
+The Master District has the right to issue obligations other than the Bonds, including unlimited tax bonds for the purpose of financing internal water, wastewater, and storm drainage facilities within its boundaries, tax anticipation notes, and bond anticipation notes, and to borrow for any valid corporate purpose.
+As a Participant, the voters of the Master District have authorized the issuance of \$39,340,000 principal amount of unlimited tax bonds for water, sewer, and drainage purposes and \$3,995,000 principal amount of unlimited tax bonds for park and recreational facilities, all of which remains authorized but unissued.
+Additionally, certain districts, such as the Participants, can issue bonds, subject to voter approval and the approval of the TCEQ, payable from ad valorem taxes to pay for the construction and maintenance of roads.
+Wilbarger No. 2 in its capacity as a Participant, has obtained road powers from the TCEQ and at an election held on November 5, 2019, the voters of Wilbarger No. 2 authorized the issuance of \$44,400,000 principal amount of unlimited tax road bonds to finance certain road improvements.
 The other Participants have not received TCEQ approval or called an election to authorize bonds for such purpose but may consider doing so in the future.